StrictlySkyler/nooline/README.markdown

     node nooline.js

-The above code will start \n running on port 3000, while outputting to text log files.
+The above code will start nooline running on port 3000, while outputting to text log files.

 For port 80, try: